-Over the years it has been MassHousing's observation, both as a lender and as a Section 8 Performance Based Contract Administrator, that there are some rental developments which seem to have a more difficultly than others in submitting the required information to secure the funding reimbursement to which the development is entitled.
-It became clear that just as in a classroom full of students where no two students' learning styles and achievement are exactly the same - so too were different levels of assistance required for different properties.
+Over the years it has been MassHousing's observation, both as a lender and as a Section 8 Performance Based Contract Administrator, that there are some rental developments which seem to have more difficultly than others in submitting the HUD required information to secure the funding reimbursement to which the development may be entitled.
+It became clear that just as in a classroom full of students where no two students' learning styles and achievement are exactly the same - so too were different levels of assistance required for different owners and properties.